klm-lab/store/README.md

 });

 ```
 As you see, data and actions are mixed together and unordered.
-It is not a problem il will work 😀
+It is not a problem it will work 😀

 #### Create an organised data store